Frequently Asked Questions about Alberta Land Trust Grant Program

 Where does funding from this program come from?

 Funding for the program is from the Land Stewardship Fund and is generated from the proceeds of public land sales.

 Is there a system in place to ensure that the Land Trusts are utilizing the grant fund appropriately?

 Yes, the land trust must submit an annual report to AEP.
 This report outlines the land trust’s achievements and funding used to date.
 Land trusts must also submit a final report that describes the conservation outcomes achieved by the grant.
-Below are example documents of the reports the land trust must submit:

 Can the funding be placed into a Stewardship Endowment Fund?

 Yes, but the funds must be earmarked for that project.